telerik/blazor-docs/components/filemanager/overview.md

 ## Preview Pane

 A dedicated Preview Pane can be toggled to display details for the selected file or folder.
 Its visibility is controlled via a Switch in the Toolbar.
-[Read more abot the FileManager Preview Pane...]({%slug filemanager-preview-pane%})
+[Read more about the FileManager Preview Pane...]({%slug filemanager-preview-pane%})

 ## Context Menu

-The FileManaged displays a Context Menu on right click of an item.
+The FileManager displays a Context Menu on right click of an item.
 The menu provides several built-in commands.
 [Read more about the Context Menu options...]({%slug filemanager-context-menu%})

 ## Reference and Methods

 To use the FileManager methods, define a reference to the component instance with the `@ref` attribute (example below).
-The Filemanager is a generic component and its type comes from the model it is bound to.
+The FileManager is a generic component and its type comes from the model it is bound to.

 The available FileManager methods are: